petermezei/slamby-developers/src/DevelopersSite/wwwroot/documents/API/v1.0.0/service.md

 Count   |   Result document number in response.
 Filter   |   Filter object.
 We can use each available field from the dataset to pre-filter the potential result documents before matchmaking.
 Weights   |   Weights object.
 We can use each available dataset field, a preferred value and a weighted score between 0 and 10 to boost the result.
-TagId   |   For recommends method we need to set in which tag we want to do the matchmaking.
+TagId   |   For recommends method, we need to set in which tag we want to do the matchmaking.
+When TagId is null, the server predicts the most suitable category and uses it for matchmaking.
 NeedDocumentInResult   |   `true` or `false`, when it true result documents can be found in the response.

 `Filter Object`